Best of Daily Philosophy 2020

 Finally, we have covered some of the classics of philosophy and related fields.
 One topic I particularly love is the Romantic movement at the end of the 18th and the beginning of the 19th century, which can claim some of the brightest minds of history.
 We didn’t have too much time to get into these in the past year, but I will write more on them in the next!
 Here’s an example from the German philosopher Novalis:

 German Romantics, much like their English counterparts, valued spontaneity and naturalness, in part as a reaction to the beginning loss of the natural world due to industrialisation and urbanisation.

 And with this we’re at the end of the past year!

 But the most important thing is not the past but the future, and here is what’s coming up next year: our year-long experiment of _actually _living six different philosophies, each for the duration of two months.
 I’d be happy if as many readers as possible would participate in this!
 You don’t need to commit to anything, and you can just read along and decide, day for day, whether you want to take some of the advice offered by the day’s philosopher or not.
 It’s all free and voluntary.
 But, of course, the more you (privately) commit to following that program, the more benefit you are likely to get from it.
 Here are all the juicy details:

-Daily Philosophy has the idea for this year’s resolution: live your life like a philosopher.
-Six classic philosophies of life, each lived for two months, with multiple weekly emails to keep you informed, entertained and engaged on your journey.
+Daily Philosophy has an idea for this year’s resolution: live your life like a philosopher.
 Come along to the One Year, Six Ways project!

 Thanks for reading!
 I hope that you enjoyed this little retrospective, and even more, I hope that you will come along in the coming year!